jeremy-lunarg/Vulkan-Tools/BUILD.md

 [MoltenVK](https://github.com/KhronosGroup/MoltenVK) Library

-- Building the cube and vulkaninfo applications require linking to the MoltenVK Library (libMoltenVK.dylib)
+- Building the Vulkan Cube and Vulkan Info applications require linking to the MoltenVK Library (libMoltenVK.dylib)
   - The following option should be used on the cmake command line to specify a vulkan loader library: MOLTENVK_REPO_ROOT=/absolute_path_to/MoltenVK